spacerest/moon/README.md

 # moon

-This is a small python package that simply gets an numpy array of an image of a given date's moon phase.
-It uses numpy, opencv and Ernie Wright's moon visualizations from the Dial-a-Moon project at Nasa Visualization Studio.
+This is a Python package that gets an image of a given date's moon phase.
+It uses NumPy, OpenCV, and Ernie Wright's moon visualizations from the Dial-a-Moon project at Nasa's Scientific Visualization Studio.

-At time of publishing, this package can access any of the moon visualizations from 2011-2020.
-I suppose the way it's set up now, it'll need an update before the end of 2020, and perhaps I'll find a better way to set it up by then.
+At time of publishing, this package can access any of the moon visualizations from 2011-2021.
+The way it's set up now, it'll need an update before the end of 2021.

 # Installation